 The first person "I" must not read as "i".

-If a post is difficult to read and follow then an edit is requested.
+If a post is difficult to read and follow then

 My insistence on both discussion content and format does not win overwhelming student applause the first 2 weeks of a semester but I stand firm in requiring that discussion posts look more professional than your average "anyone can post here" blog.